IanWold/ianwold.github.io/Site/Posts/reclaim_agile_the_clever_trick_agile_coaches_don't_want_you_to_know.md

 I do think that the Agile principles are the best set of principles we've come up with so far to try to understand how to best develop software, and I want to tell you about this way I've found that's helped a team or two become more truly Agile.

 It started by accident actually, many years ago.
-I had just been hired by a firm for the first time (I was an independent consultant before that).
-The firm was only 5 people, and we had a meeting in Minneapolis the week I was hired to chart the future course - they wanted to invest in developing new products (that's why I was brought on).
+I had just been hired by Dalex Livestock Solutions, a small agricultural firm, to my first properly employed position (I was an independent consultant before that).
+They were a full 5 people strong, and we had a meeting in Minneapolis the week I was hired to chart the future course - they wanted to invest in developing new products (that's why I was brought on).
 Being a 4-person company up to that point, they had never thought of their development process.
 However, it was clear to them that if they wanted to scale, they'd need some process.
 They said they wanted Scrum, and I obliged them and went along with it.
 There was one hiccup though - none of the non-engineers there understood a single thing that the engineers were saying about scrum.
 The vocabulary was a stumbling block - terms like "scrum meeting" and "sprint" were more puzzling than helpful.
 And funnily enough, having a former rugby captain on the team didn’t make translating these terms any easier!

 In a stroke of creativity (though I can't recall exactly whose), we decided to give a fresh spin to these scrum terms.
-This was an agricultural firm, so we thought of using old rancher terms to describe the concepts.
+Being in the agriculture domain, we thought of using old rancher terms to describe the concepts.
 This caught their attention, and we ended up using these words the entire five years I was there.
 We didn't have "sprints", we had "cattle drives".
 No "sprint planning", that was a "saddle up"; "retrospectives" were "circling the herd"; instead of a "backlog" we had a "haystack"; and so on.
 Not one of the words we used are in the scrum guide.
 Over the years, when we felt we needed to make a change, we would never be bogged down with questions like "What does the Scrum guide recommend?", but instead we'd ask "Well, what actually _is_ a 'Cattle Drive'?".
 After just a couple of years we had drifted away from Scrum entirely and into something of our own - something actually _Agile_.

+My takeaway was that by redefining and taking control over our _language_, we were able to expand on that to take control of our _process_, and I think this works - in different ways - for teams of any size.
 Maybe this approach will work for you, maybe it won't, but it seems to me like it's a chance for many teams to be able to fight against their Scrums and make it something actually Agile, so I want to share some ideas for how you can actually do this.

 # Just Start With Words